splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/config-k8s-for-java.rst

       - ``prd``
       - Tags data that the application sends to Splunk Observability Cloud, allowing you to see the data in Splunk APM.

-After adding these values, your ``values.yaml`` file should look like the following example:
+After adding these keys and values, your ``values.yaml`` file should look like the following example:

 .. code-block:: yaml